-Considering iconic detective Rebus is being adapted at the Birmingham Rep in September, why not give Idris Elba an equally exciting outing in a stage version of Luther.
+Considering iconic detective Rebus was adapted at the Birmingham Rep in September, why not give Idris Elba an equally exciting outing in a stage version of Luther.

-Lesley Manville has already wowed audiences once this year opposite Jeremy Irons in Long Day's Journey Into Night, so seeing the TV show she leads, Mum, on stage would be a nice treat.
+Lesley Manville has already wowed audiences on stage, so seeing the TV show she leads, Mum, on stage would be a nice treat.
 As the whole show's set in one house, the production could go full Ayckbourn.

 10. This is England